 - Columbia River Maritime Museum - open daily 9:30 am to 5 pm.
 The museum features the rich history of the Columbia River which include the dugout canoes to legendary boat crashes.
 Always something new to explore in this museum.

 - Fort Stevens State Park - is a 4,300-acre park filled with a variety of recreation activities.
 Most you can expect with a regular state park.
 But stand outs include a shipwreck and a historic military site.
 Fort Stevens saw military service for 84 years from the Civil War to World War II.
 Which means when you step on this property you are taking a step back into history.
 Day use parking permit is required.

 - Astoria Column - construction started in 1926 and has drawn many visitors over the years.
 Even if you do not climb the 164 steps to reach the top of the 125-feet high column; visiting the park is highly recommend for the view alone.
 Parking is $5 per car but visiting the park and column are free.

 - Several breweries (including Fort George & Buoy Beer), shopping, hiking trails, and a 5-mile river walk.

-Seaside is a short drive down from Astoria and offers all the family fun you can imagine.
+Seaside is a short drive down from Astoria and offers all the family fun activities you can imagine.
 Established in 1899 and is best known for its one-and-a-half-mile promenade.
 Since it's only 79 miles from Portland, Oregon, it has become one of the top beach destinations.
 However, if you are not in the mood to stroll the sandy shoreline, there is plenty of other things to do while visiting.